justinfagnani/rainbow/README.md

 * Replace `import.meta.url` since it's not supported in Edge?
 * Replace `defer` with a separate module to auto-highlight.
 * Get tests running
+* Remove the global language registry to enable better tree-shaking?

 ----